drZymo/swoq/Documentation/swoq.md

 What's that?
 Another living being in this map?
 Yes, this level introduces an enemy.
 This is a non-playable character that will try to kill your player by attacking it with a sword.

 If your player is on an adjacent tile at the start of a tick, then the enemy will attack your player and deal 1 point of damage.
 If your player is out of health, then it will die.
 The enemy can move and will chase your player.
-So, be sure to stay away from him.
+So, be sure to stay away.

 ### Tiles